AltraMayor/gatekeeper/README.md

 The `autoconf`, `flex`, `bison`, `libncurses5-dev`, and `libreadline-dev` packages are for BIRD.
 The `devscripts` package is used to build Gatekeeper Debian packages.
+Until Ubuntu 18.04, the `libhugetlbfs-bin` package was `hugepages`.

 To use DPDK, make sure you have all of the [environmental requirements](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#running-dpdk-application).